Srivathsan-8/bcg-case-study/README.md

 Hi All,

 This the repo for BCG Case Study on US Accidents.
 The Source_File_CSV Contains 6 CSV Files from which we have to draw our analysis based on the Problem Statement provided in the mail.
+It's completely a pyspark Dataframe API Coding.

 As per the statement I had made sure the input and output is completely config driven from the config.cfg file.